 Zola Short Bio

-Zola Dubnikova bridges sacred dance, movement medicine, contemporary body science, masterful form, somatic awareness and ritual through her unique approach which she calls the “Holistic Dance Language.”
+Zola Dubnikova bridges sacred dance, movement medicine, contemporary body science, masterful form, somatic awareness and ritual through her unique approach known as the “Holistic Dance Language.”
 Her extensive background fused with absolute devotion to the pursuit of dance as an ecstatic, spiritual experience, has birthed a unique style of both teaching & performing – which truly embodies the marriage between form and spirit.
 Trained extensively in contemporary dance forms and healing arts as well as Odissi Temple Dance Tradition, Sufi tradition, Mevlana whirling practices, Dances of the Silk Road , the gypsy trails and beyond, her style brings forth the wisdom of ancient dance ritual through a holistic lense intended to guide more people in accessing their divine capabilities.
-Zola offers intensive trainings in her two primary homes : Temple of Dance (Israel) and School of Mystery & Sacred Feminine Arts (India).
-With invitations to teach across the world, Zola travels often to offer Holistic Dance Language immersions to women of diverse backgrounds and to perform ritual.
+Zola offers intensive trainings in her two primary schools : Temple of Dance (Israel) and School of Mystery & Sacred Feminine Arts (India).
+With invitations to teach across the world, Zola tours extensively to give seminars, offer retreats, perform and guide collective experiences.

 : .
 About Zola . :

 An international dance artist, traveller, performer and teacher, Zola’s love for dance led her to study with masters around the world.
 She has collaborated with inspiring artists, dancers, musicians and mystical characters in many lands, as well as performing as a soloist for many years.

 Zola draws much of her inspiration from her travels across different landscapes & cultures, the elements of nature, legends of ancient sacred traditions, her dreams and her personal daily practices.
 She believes in the power of dance to heal and uplift the human spirit beyond walls of any kind.